 Next could be the greenland behind Huashan 1914 Culture Park, stretching south of Citizen Boulevard and westward to Linsen Rd.
 After the railroad tracks were moved underground, this huge area became “available”.
 The central government has already decided to build a “Service Center” at the western end, where there is currently an art installation.
 I am pretty sure those are not the only plans.

-Click here for more English posts on this otherwise mostly German blog.
+Read more English Taiwan posts on this otherwise mostly German blog.

 Other posts you might want to have a look at: